ShafayetNur/Social-Media-Scrapper/README.md

 # Social-Media-Scrapper
-This repository is created to store codes that scraph through different social media to fetch textual data.
+This repository is created to store codes that scrap through different social media to fetch textual data.